 But Amazon also posed huge challenges and became increasingly time-consuming for Chris to manage.
-Third party sellers persisted on the site, often threatening the reputation of the brand.
-We couldn’t control it if these sellers shipped late, for example, with scuffed, crappy, unbranded boxes.
-Worse, they regularly undercut our pricing.
-We implemented a MAP (minimum advertised price) policy, which mandated that third parties buying Schmidt’s could not sell the product below a certain price.
+Third party sellers persisted on the site, often threatening the reputation of the brand by doing things like shipping items late, or packaging the product in scuffed, crappy, unbranded boxes.
+Worse yet, they regularly undercut our pricing.
+We implemented a Minimum Advertised Price (MAP) policy, which mandated that third parties buying Schmidt’s could not sell the product below a certain price.
 Sellers still broke this policy, but it gave us reason to block them from buying Schmidt’s in the future.
-Later, after unsuccessfully attempting to hire an expert to manage this process, we hired outside agencies who were successful at managing the third party sellers.
+Later, after unsuccessfully attempting to hire an expert to manage this process, we hired outside agencies who were successful at managing the third-party sellers.

-Keeping up with ads, third-party sellers, and other such obstacles all made selling on Amazon time-consuming and frustrating.
+Keeping up with ads, third-party sellers, and other such issues all made selling on Amazon time-consuming and frustrating.
 It became one of Chris’s least favorite tasks.
 Still, we agreed our presence on the platform was worth it.
 I’d known from the very beginning that putting myself out there came with risks.
 I also knew, though, that I wasn’t willing to forego the opportunity just because it was difficult.
-To this day, Chris and I agree that selling on Amazon has proven to be worthwhile thanks to the accessibility it provides for our range of customers, the exposure gained, and the volume of sales made.
+To this day, Chris and I agree that selling on Amazon has proven to be worthwhile, thanks to the accessibility it provides for our range of customers, the exposure gained, and the volume of sales made.